Skip to content

 Open forums

-Those of us on social media love the way conversations can grow, branch and interconnect.
-Twitter is a fabulous open forum for teaching and it can (and has been) used for live group learning.
-You only have to search the hashtag #DFTB_JC to see how rich bringing together a group of people to discuss an article can be.
-The rules are different in open forums: moderating using a hashtag takes some skill (have a look at the DFTB post on how to be a Twitter moderator) and helping your learners feel safe in the virtual conversation isn’t as easy as a closed forum, although many will be happy to watch the conversations unfold.
-But it is a fabulous way of interconnecting people and enhancing that feeling of belonging.
+The rules are different in open forums: moderating using a hashtag takes some skill (have a look at the DFTB post on how to be a Twitter moderator), and helping your learners feel safe in the virtual conversation isn’t as easy as in a closed forum.
+However, many will be happy to watch the conversations unfold.
+It is a fabulous way of interconnecting people and enhancing that feeling of belonging.

 Pre-recorded teaching